 Vasectomy may not be appropriate if you:

-If any of these apply, please discuss them openly during consultation.
-We'll explore whether vasectomy is right for you or whether alternative options might be more suitable.
+If any of these apply, raise them during your consultation.
+We'll explore whether vasectomy is right for you, or whether alternative options are a better fit.

 Knowledge check